dean0x7d/pybinding/docs/tutorial/fields.rst

         pb.translational_symmetry(a1=True, a2=False),
         pn_junction(y0=0, v1=-5, v2=5)
     )
-    model.onsite_map.plot_structure(cmap="coolwarm", site_radius=0.04)
+    model.onsite_map.plot(cmap="coolwarm", site_radius=0.04)
     pb.pltutils.colorbar(label="U (eV)")

 Remember that the :attr:`.Model.onsite_map` property is a :class:`.StructureMap`, which has several plotting methods.
-A contour plot would not look at all good for such a small nanoribbon, but the method :meth:`.StructureMap.plot_structure` is perfect.
+A contour plot would not look at all good for such a small nanoribbon, but the method :meth:`.StructureMap.plot` is perfect.
 As before, the ribbon has infinite length along the x-axis and the transparent sites represent the periodic boundaries.
 The PN junction splits the ribbon in half along its main axis.

 We can compute and plot the band structure: